-- Carrying credit cards or debit cards or prepaid cards while travelling is much safer compared to carrying cash.
-The cash if stolen, the chance of getting back is difficult, whereas if the card is stolen the thief cannot utilize the card, unless he knows the numeric password (PIN).
-Card holder can also immediately report to card issuing bank to stop the transactions of the lost card.
+- Carrying credit cards or debit cards or prepaid cards while traveling is much safer compared to carrying cash.
+The cash if stolen, the chance of getting back is difficult, whereas if the card is stolen the thief cannot utilize the card unless he knows the numeric password (PIN).
+The Cardholder can also immediately report to the card issuing bank to stop the transactions of the lost card.

 - Online booking of air tickets, railway and bus tickets, and cinema tickets or buying items under e-commerce is possible through card payments.
-The pleasantest thing of card payment is that one can surprise his near and dear by arranging the delivery of a Pizza or a gift at their doorstep through online card payment, while he/she is physically not available with them.
+The pleasantest thing of card payment is that one can surprise his near and dear by arranging the delivery of a Pizza or a gift at their doorstep through online card payment, while he/she is physically not available.